Learning and Interpreting Gravitational-Wave Features from CNNs with a Random Forest Approach: Evaluation

 We evaluated the models using Dataset 3, which contains long-duration time-series data.
-In contrast to the 1-second segments used in training, real detector recordings are significantly longer.
+In contrast to the 1-second segments used in training, real detector data are significantly longer.
 Assessing model performance on such data provides a more realistic indication of effectiveness in practical GW detection scenarios.
-All metrics were computed using one week of continuous data.
+All metrics were computed using one week of data.

 We employ two key metrics: the sensitive fraction and the sensitive distribution.
 The sensitive fraction is defined as a function of the false-alarm rate (FAR), representing the proportion of correctly identified GW signals under a given false positive constraint.
 This metric is widely adopted in GW searches~\cite{2016CQGra..33u5004U} and is related to the sensitive distance metric~\cite{2023PhRvD.107b3021S}.
-However, we did not compute the sensitive distance in this study, as the distance to the GW sources is fixed in our simulations, making that metric uninformative.
+However, we did not compute the sensitive distance in this study, as the distance distribution of the injected signals is unclear.
+Although the initial distance between the source and the detector is fixed at 100 Mpc during signal injection, we vary the signal strength through the scaling factor $\alpha$ based on the injection SNR, which mimics the effect of the source moving closer to or farther away from the detector.
+However, since injection SNR alone is not sufficient to uniquely determine the actual source distance, this approach does not allow us to precisely infer the true distance.
 The sensitive distribution characterizes the sensitivity as a function of the injection SNR at a fixed FAR.
 It illustrates how detection performance varies with the strength of the injected GW signals, providing insight into model capability across different signal regimes.

 Dataset 3 consists of both background and foreground sets.
 When the search algorithm processes the dataset, it returns a list of events.
-Each event contains a ranking statistic, a GPS time, and timing accuracy.
-The detailed process is described in Section~\ref{2.3.2}.
+Each event contains a ranking confidence, a GPS time, and a timing accuracy.
+The detailed process is described in Section~\ref{4.2}.
 The events in the background set are called background events, and those in the foreground set are called foreground events.
-To calculate the relationship between sensitivity and FAR, it is necessary first to determine FAR and sensitivity as functions of the ranking statistic.
-Then, both are evaluated simultaneously under the same ranking statistic value and the results are combined.
-By using ranking statistics of all background events for evaluation, it is ensured that each point is a unique false positive event.
+To calculate the relationship between sensitivity and FAR, it is necessary first to determine FAR and sensitivity as functions of the ranking confidence.
+Then, both are evaluated simultaneously under the same ranking confidence value and the results are combined.
+By using ranking confidence, of all background events for evaluation, it is ensured that each point is a unique false positive event.

 The FAR is calculated solely from background events, all of which are confirmed false positives.
 The form of FAR $\mathcal{F}$ is